Pablo-henrique23/Pablo-henrique23/README.md

 ⚡ I began my journey in CS by the age of 12, and I've been amazed by computers since then!

-🔭 Right now I am researching about the efficiency of Multi-Instance GPU in High Performance clusters!
+🔭 Right now I am researching about the efficiency of Multi-Instance GPU in High Performance clusters and working @ [CAEd](https://fundacaocaed.org.br/), a foundation dedicated to evaluate the educational system in Brazil and other countries!

 ---